Amichai Paglin

 Amichai Paglin, codename "Gidi" (עמיחי פאגלין; December 1, 1922 – February 25, 1978) was an Israeli businessman who served as Chief Operations Officer of the Irgun during the Mandate era.
-He planned and personally led numerous attacks against the British during the Jewish insurgency in Palestine, commanded the battle to conquer Jaffa in the 1947–48 Civil War in Mandatory Palestine, and participated in the 1948 Arab–Israeli War.
+He planned and personally led numerous attacks against the British during the Jewish insurgency in Palestine, including the notorious King David Hotel bombing, commanded the battle to conquer Jaffa in the 1947–48 Civil War in Mandatory Palestine, and participated in the 1948 Arab–Israeli War.
 Following independence, he ran an industrial oven factory together with his father, and was later appointed Prime Minister Menachem Begin's counter-terrorism adviser.
+Only a few months after his appointment, however, Paglin died in a car crash.

 Biography

 Amichai Paglin was born in Tel Aviv, the son of Gershon and Sima Paglin.
 His family had immigrated from Lithuania in 1920.
 Paglin attended Tel Nordau elementary school and Balfour high school.
 He was in the same class as Lehi fighter Eliyahu Bet-Zuri and future IDF Chief of Staff Tzvi Tzur.

 At a young age he joined the Haganah, and was appointed the signaller of Efraim Dekel, the commander of Shai (the Haganah intelligence unit).
 He participated in a squad commander course, and expected to participate in significant operations against the British.
 However, to his disappointment, he was commanded to scrape posters off walls and to do other simple activities.